TuringLang/Bijectors.jl/README.md

 ```

 ## `Bijector` interface
 Other than the `logpdf_with_trans` methods, the package also provides a more composable interface through the `Bijector` types.
-Consider for example the from above with `Beta(2, 2)`.
+Consider for example the one from above with `Beta(2, 2)`.

 ```julia
 julia> using Bijectors; using Bijectors: Logit